 home click highlighted hovered text for more info, see help

-Burkina Faso UNESCO world heritage sites
+Burkina Faso world heritage sites

 Kompienga province [capital = Pama]